JuliaLang/julia/README.md

 ````
 nheads = @parallel (+) for i=1:100000000
     randbit()
 end
 ````

 ### Free and open source

 The core of the Julia implementation is licensed under the [MIT license][MIT].
 Various libraries used by the Julia environment include their own licenses such as the [GPL], [LGPL], [BSD], etc. Users may even plug their own code, and even other proprietary libraries, should they choose to.
-Julia makes it easy to call functions from [external C and Fortran shared libraries](https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code).
-It does not even require the use of a C/Fortran compiler.
+Julia makes it easy to call functions from [external C and Fortran shared libraries](https://github.com/JuliaLang/julia/wiki/Calling-C-and-Fortran-Code), without even requiring the use of a C/Fortran compiler.

 <a name="The-Julia-Language"/>
 ## The Julia language